 Alongside manta rays, you’re likely to meet turtles, blacktip reef sharks and a plethora of tropical fish.

-The best dive spot in Anau is located in the lagoon opposite the Le Meridien hotel.
+I found that the best dive spot in Anau is located in the lagoon opposite the Le Meridien hotel.

 Tip: You’re best visiting this one via a boat tour as currents can be strong.